Data management and governance in local government: Navigating the technological transition

 Over the past 30 years, we have observed remarkable changes in the way local governments manage and use data.

 Paper-based systems, at their best, relied on knowledgeable, specialist staff who spent their days manually sorting, filing, and cross-referencing documents.
-This resource-intensive system, run by arguably some of an organization’s most valuable staff at the time, was in some ways easier to manage because file and naming conventions were not subject to the whims of individual logic.
+This resource-intensive system, run by arguably some of an organisation’s most valuable staff at the time, was in some ways easier to manage because file and naming conventions were not subject to the whims of individual logic.

 From the advent of electronic forms to the rise of digital platforms, cloud computing, smart devices, and now artificial intelligence, the amount of data that can be gathered to inform policy and strategy has increased exponentially while the management of it has dispersed across organisations.